Aviel-Resnick/floodSeg/README.md

 # arterialSegmentation
-Image segmentation applied to extracting and computing critical information from arterial slides
+Image segmentation applied to extracting and computing critical information from images from coronary arteries